Recognised Prior Learning

 2. The AFDA Entrance Exam, adopted by the AFDA Senate, for those candidates who have passed matric; and

-Please view some ways to access AFDA degree studies through RPL below.
-We do however offer alternative RPL access routes into the AFDA degrees.
-To enquire if you qualify, please send us an email with your enquiry or request an interview using the link on this page.
+3. RPL from other relevant and equal qualifications.
+Please view some of the ways to access AFDA degree studies through RPL below.
+To enquire if you qualify, please send your preferred campus an email with your enquiry or request a consultation using the following details:

 RPL into 2nd year of a Bachelors degree